Azure/azure-sdk-for-python/doc/esrp_release.md

 # ESRP Release Process

-Up untill [this PR](https://github.com/Azure/azure-sdk-for-python/pull/29004) the azure-sdk-for-python team released packages to `PyPI` using our own PyPI account.
+Up until [this PR](https://github.com/Azure/azure-sdk-for-python/pull/29004) the azure-sdk-for-python team released packages to `PyPI` using our own PyPI account.
 After that PR, our releases will be handled by the central ESRP team.

 This process change should not affect the release process whatsoever.
 There will be no change in release experience.
 Owners will still queue an `internal` build for their service, then approve each individual package for release as necessary.